-- One (1) paper explaining your research into events or people briefly described on one of Galeano's "days" (100 points) - One (1) thesis-driven paper analyzing an assigned component of Shirley Jackson's "The Lottery" and using psychological research into "group think" and "traditions" (100 points) - One (1) substantial research paper about a topic that you have become interested in from Galeano's book, including a short video presentation.
-150 points) You might present to me in the zoom format if you have technical problems uploading a video). - One (1) essay about a second historical event briefly described in Galeano's book (you will be given a choice of 3 subjects) and an analysis of the book overall (100 points) - One (1) Final exam that will consist of a short reflective essay (80 points)
+- One (1) paper explaining your research into events or people briefly described on one of Galeano's "days" (100 points) - One (1) substantial research paper about a topic that you have become interested in from Galeano's book, including a short video presentation.
+150 points) You might present to me in the zoom format if you have technical problems uploading a video). - One (1) essay about a second historical event briefly described in Galeano's book (you will be given a choice of 3 subjects) and an analysis of the book overall (100 points) - One (1) essay TBD - One (1) Final exam that will consist of a short reflective essay (80 points)